vercel-labs/d0-oss/CONTRIBUTING.md

-# Contributing to D0
+# Contributing to oss-data-analyst

-Thank you for your interest in contributing to D0!
+Thank you for your interest in contributing to oss-data-analyst!
 This document provides guidelines and instructions for contributing to the project.

 ## Code of Conduct